9 Enchanting First Snow Day Traditions will let you pick the perfect idea for your family to celebrate the start of a magical season.

 1) Bubbly and Appetizers.

 On the first snowfall evening, make it an annual tradition to sit out on your front or back porch and toast to a breathtaking night.
+This tradition will become one of your favorite snow day activities.

 Have a bottle of champagne in the fridge waiting for this yearly event and serve the kids sparkling apple cider.